- 1.1. I have been accepted to the JET Programme. Can I change my point of departure?

 - 3.5.
 Who pays airfare for family members accompanying a JET participant?

 Family members will be responsible for their own airfare to and from Japan.

 - 3.6.
 Are non-JET spouses able to legally work in Japan?

-If a dependent of a JET participant wishes to find work prior entering Japan, they are required to obtain a work VISA beforehand.
-In this case, the employer of the dependent must first issue a “Certificate of Eligibility”.
-In the case of a dependent of a JET Programme participant who wishes to find work after arriving in Japan, they are able to apply for up to a limit of 28 hours per week at their local immigration office.
-However as the responsibility pertaining to acquisition of a work visa for dependents falls on the JET Programme participant and their dependent, there is no support offered by the JET Programme.
+If a spouse of a JET Programme participant wishes to find work prior to arriving in Japan, they are required to obtain a work visa ahead of time.
+In this case, their prospective employer must first issue a “Certificate of Eligibility”.
+If a spouse of a JET Programme participant wishes to find work after arriving in Japan, they are able to apply at their local immigration office for permission to work up to a limit of 28 hours per week.
+The responsibility for acquiring a work visa for spouses falls entirely on the participant and their spouse, and there is no support offered by the JET Programme.

-The application is handled at regional Immigration Bureau of Japan offices and may have separate limitations, so please enquire at your regional Immigration Bureau of Japan.
+Application procedures are handled at Regional Immigration Bureau of Japan offices and may have separate limitations, so please enquire at your closest Regional Immigration Bureau of Japan.

 - 3.7.
 Is it possible for spouses to find work?

-In some areas it may be difficult for spouses to find work.
+In some areas, it may be difficult for spouses to find work.
 In order to work full time, a spouse must have a valid working visa.
 Spouses coming to Japan on a Dependent visa cannot work without prior permission from the nearest Regional Immigration Bureau.
-If permission is granted, spouses may work up to 28 hours per week (“Part-time” work).
+If permission is granted, spouses may work up to 28 hours per week (categorised as “part-time” work).
 However, as this permission is not guaranteed, applicants should not count on their spouses being able to work.